bookwyrm-social/documentation/content/reference/cli.md

 ### up [args]

 Start or restart Docker containers, optionally including any arguments (represented above by `args`).
-Equivalent to `docker-compose up --build [args]`
+Equivalent to `docker-compose up [args]`

 ## Managing the database